Understanding cancer statistics - incidence, survival, mortality

 You may come across 5 year survival figures by stage of cancer.
 This uses the stage of cancer at the point of diagnosis when calculating survival.
-The stages of cancer may be simplified into groups such as
+The stages of cancer are sometimes simplified into groups such as:

-- Local disease (cancer that has stayed in the area where is was diagnosed)
+- local disease (cancer that has stayed in the area where it was diagnosed)

 - metastatic disease (cancer that has spread to another part of the body)

 Or the statistics may use the number stages of the cancer, such as:

 - stage 1 cancer (small and localised)